slu2023/MY-AP-PROJECT_X_X/WrittenResponse.md

 Condition(s) tested by the first call:

-This tests that the method fails when the input is null by throwing an exception.
+This tests how the method works when the user guesses the correct word.
-This will test if the input is mull thus executing the body of the if statement.

 Condition(s) tested by the second call:

-This tests that the method runs when then input is not null.
+The user guess word "burger" doesn't match with the correct word "banana".

 ### 3d iii.

 Result of the first call:

-This result is an exception is thrown.
+When the user guessed the word, the correct word will be displayed.

 Result of the second call:

-The result is some color-information being displayed.
+The user guess result is unmatched with the correct word, different color info will be displayed based on the guess and correct word comparison.
+For example, letter "b" would be in green because it exists in the correct word, and also the correct position.
+The rest of the letters would be grey because they doesn't exist in the correct word.